ArturMinnullin/arturminnullin.github.io/_posts/2016-01-20-the-rapid-rspec-launch.markdown

 ]
 ```

 And with this, my workflow is transformed into: `cmd+shift+x` + jump to console + `cmd+v`.
-Thus, I got rid of the autocomplete work and free my time to make another cup of coffee.
+Thus, I got rid of the autocomplete work and freed up some time to make another cup of coffee.
 Thank you for reading!